 - Due to continuing conflict in Kashmir during the last 2 decades, there has been a phenomenal increase in psychiatric morbidity.
 The results reveal that the prevalence of depression is 55.72%.
-The prevalence is highest (66.67%) in the 15 to 25 years age group, followed by 65.33% in the 26 to 35 years age group.
+Especially, the prevalence is highest (66.67%) in the 15 to 25 years age group.
+And followed by 65.33% in the 26 to 35 years age group.

 - Therefore, the difference in the prevalence of depression among males and females is significant.
 Depression is much higher in rural areas (84.73%) as compared to urban areas (15.26%).
 In rural areas the prevalence of depression among females is higher (93.10 %) as compared to males (6.8%).